Vorlonhomeworld/BBCL/10 Arithmetic.md

 ```

-You want to be careful here too, because negative exponentials are a number divided by itself the amount of times shown, it's subject to the same types of numbers a regular
+You want to be careful here too, because negative exponentials are a number divided by itself the amount of times shown, it's subject to the same types of rules a regular
 division problem would be, in other words, it will give you a ratio if the answer isn't an exact integer.
 If you don't need the ratio, but rather the float or decimal
 number you can use the nested loop we used for division a bit higher up: